KonstChr/Analytics/README.md

 # Analytics
 Data Analytics Project

-Project was based on Capstone Exercise for UDEMY course Python for Machine Learning and Data Science Masterclass (https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/)
+Project was based on Capstone Exercise for Udemy course "Python for Machine Learning and Data Science Masterclass" (https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/)

-Solutions are my own
+Code and solutions are my 100% my own